 My writing on the topic has gotten a lot of pushback over the years including from other Agile coaches.
 Some is easy to dismiss.
 The Agile Practice Lead for Cognizant Technology Solutions pointed out to me that the reality is that most teams are distributed and we just need to deal with it.
 Coming from Cognizant, whose business model is predicated on distribution, I didn't find it surprising.

 But the data shows that distributed teams are the reality.
 The most recent VersionOne survey (10th) had 82% of respondents saying they had some teams using agile in a distributed fashion.
 That doesn't mean 82% of teams are distributed, but 82% of respondents had at least some distributed agile teams.
 Another statistic showed that only 26% of teams

 Another data point is the 2015 State Of Agile Development by Forrester.
 That reports showed respondents had only 10% of their teams fully co-located.
 The other 90% are either partially or fully distributed.

-So it seems that distributed Agile teams is the reality.
-But hey, it's still a choice.
+So it seems that distributed Agile teams are indeed the reality for most people.
+But hey, just because everyone is doing it, that doesn't make it right!
+It is still a choice that leaders in organizations have made.
 It is only a reality because people did not take steps to intentionally set up co-located teams.